Click here to listen to a reading of this blog:

 Every year, the 25th May is recognised as World Thyroid Day.
 An international day for people to become more aware of what the thyroid gland is and why it’s so important.

 It’s also a day to raise awareness of the conditions associated with it, such as hypothyroidism.

-It is estimated that 200 million people in the world have some form of thyroid disease, including 1 in 20 people in the UK (though I personally believe it’s much higher, many just go undiagnosed).
+It is estimated that 200 million people in the world have some form of thyroid disease, including 1 in 20 people in the UK (though I personally believe it’s much higher, many just go undiagnosed or misdiagnosed).
 This is why we need to keep on sharing information and encourage anyone with symptoms of a thyroid condition to get checked out.

 As this site focuses on hypothyroidism;

 - Muscle cramps, aches, pains and weakness

 - Brittle hair and nails